-Low to Moderate Income (LMI) areas will be given a preference for awards.
-These are communities, census tracts, service areas etc. in which at least 51% of residents are at or below 80% of the Area Median Income.
+All stump removal (including removal & site restoration) and plantings must occur in Low to Moderate Income (LMI) or over income areas.
+LMI areas are communities, census tracts, service areas, etc. in which at least 51% of residents are at or below 80% of the Area Median Income.